Two point eigenvalue correlation for a class of non-selfadjoint operators under random perturbations: Main Results

+In other words, the average density of eigenvalues in $\Omega$ is up to first order determined by symplectic volume form in phase space.

-It follows from the assumptions $(H.1)$ that $d(z;h)>0$ for all $z\in\Omega$ as in \eqref{Hyp:Omega}.
-Hence, under the assumptions of Theorem \ref{thm:2pt_density}, the conditional average density of eigenvalues of $P_h^{\delta}$ given that $w_0\in\sigma(P_h^{\delta})$ is well defined and given by
+It follows from \eqref{eq_i30}, \eqref{eq_i26} that for $h>0$ small enough $d(z;h)>0$ for all $z\in\Omega$ as in \eqref{eq_i35}.
+Hence, under the assumptions of Theorem \ref{thm_H2}, the $2$-point correlation function of the eigenvalues of $P_h^{\delta}$, is well defined and given by